 This component focuses on aspects of management strategies and structures.

-Innovative Technology for Business Outcomes examines how the smart use of technology and careful management of technological innovation can help organizations maintain competitive advantage in a dynamic business environment.
+Creating Business Solutions with Technology examines how the smart use of technology and careful management of technological innovation can help organizations maintain competitive advantage in a dynamic business environment.
 Topics focus on current and emerging technologies and information management concepts.
 Prerequisite: Maximizing the Value of Virtual Teams.
 (3 credits; graded; 6 weeks)

 Leadership of Organizations provides an overview of how business organizations really work.
 Emphasis is on understanding organizational behavior and change management.
 The two “levers of change” highlighted in the course are effective management/leadership and organizational systems design to facilitate a healthy culture.
 As part of the set of assignments, students complete a personal development plan utilizing 360° feedback and conduct a case study analysis.
 Prerequisite: Maximizing the Value of Virtual Teams.
 (3 credits; graded; 7 weeks)